 Render of Brigalow Peaking Power Plant

 Project overview

-The Western Downs region is critical to Queensland's energy supply system and offers excellent connections into the existing power grid.
+The project will be built next to CS Energy's Kogan Creek Power Station near Chinchilla in the Western Downs.
+This region is critical to Queensland's energy supply system and offers excellent connections into the existing power grid.

+Render of Brigalow Peaking Power Plant